Not-A-Virus-Company/CoreMod/README.md

 # CoreMod
-Here you can dwonload and edit the exoskeleton of a mod.
+Here you can download and edit the exoskeleton of a mod.